Postgraduate Diploma in Clinical Psychology

 This is a limited entry programme (of 10–12 people each year).
 A special application is required.
 See 'How to apply' below for more details.

-Candidates are required to have a minimum of an honours bachelor’s degree in Psychology (Bachelor of Arts with Honours or Bachelor of Science with Honours) or Part I of a master’s degree in Psychology (Master of Arts or Master of Science) from a New Zealand university, or an equivalent qualification acceptable to the University and approved by the Head of Department.
+Candidates are required to have a minimum of an honours bachelor’s degree in Psychology (Bachelor of Arts with Honours or Bachelor of Science with Honours), or Part I of a master’s degree from an Aotearoa New Zealand university in Psychology completed (Master of Arts or Master of Science), or an equivalent qualification acceptable to the University and approved by the Head of Department.

 For the full entry requirements see the Regulations for the Postgraduate Diploma in Clinical Psychology or use the admission requirements checker.